eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

 bash get_source.sh
 ```

-:pencil: **OpenSSL support:** If you want to build an OpenJDK with OpenJ9 binary with OpenSSL support and you do not have a built version of OpenSSL v1.1.x available locally, you must obtain a prebuilt OpenSSL v1.1.x binary.
+:pencil: **OpenSSL support:** If you want to build an OpenJDK with OpenJ9 binary with OpenSSL support and you do not have a built version of OpenSSL v3.x available locally, you must specify `--openssl-version=<version>` where `<version>` is an OpenSSL level like `3.0.10`.
+If the specified version of OpenSSL is already available in the standard location (SRC_DIR/openssl), `get_source.sh` uses it.
+Otherwise, the script deletes the content and downloads the specified version of OpenSSL source to the standard location and builds it.
+If you already have the version of OpenSSL in the standard location but you want a fresh copy, you must delete your current copy.

 ### 3. Configure
 :apple: